korporationcl/blog/content/posts/memory-management-in-linux.md

 >The original Linux was not only extremely PC-centric, it wallowed in features available on PC’s and was totally unconcerned with most portability issues other than at a user level.
 The original Intel 80386 architecture that Linux was written for is perhaps the example of current CISC design, and has high-level support for features other current CPU’s would not even dream about implementing (see for example [CG87]).

-Linus mentioned on his thesis that everything related to `memory management` belongs under the directory [mm/](https://github.com/torvalds/linux/tree/master/mm), as so:
+Linus mentioned on his thesis that everything related to `memory management` belongs under the directory [mm/](https://github.com/torvalds/linux/tree/master/mm), from the following paragraph:

 >The basic Linux kernel is directly organized around the primary services it provides: process handling, memory management, file system management, network access and the drivers for the hardware.
 These areas correspond to the kernel source directories kernel, mm, fs, net and drivers respectively.